-- Interest and background in interdisciplinary and/or cross-disciplinary teaching (including contributing to a required Junior Interdisciplinary Seminar and interdisciplinary minors),
+- Interest and background in interdisciplinary and/or cross-disciplinary teaching, including contributing to required first-year (Self & Society, Truman Symposium) and junior (Junior Interdisciplinary Seminar) campus-wide initiatives and interdisciplinary minors,

-Compensation and Rank: This is an entry level position with a salary of $50,500; the benefits package includes health insurance, retirement contributions, and reimbursed assistance for moving expenses.
+Compensation and Rank: Salary for this position is $40,000; benefits package includes health insurance, retirement contributions, and reimbursed assistance for moving expense

 Program: The Department of History is part of the School of Social and Cultural Studies.
-The department has 8 fulltime faculty members, approximately 130 undergraduate majors, and 40 minors.
-The department also offers courses in Truman’s Liberal Studies program, provides support classes for a number of pre-professional programs including the Masters in Education program.
+The department has 7 fulltime faculty members, approximately 110 undergraduate majors, and 30 minors.
+The department also offers courses in Truman’s Dialogues curriculum, provides support classes for a number of pre-professional programs including the Masters in Education program.
 For more information about the History Department, please visit history.truman.edu.

-Founded in 1867, Truman is known for its focus on student learning and outcomes, and places an emphasis on high-impact experiences such as internships, research and study abroad opportunities.
-Truman has the highest overall graduation rate among Missouri public four-year colleges and universities.
-For more than two decades, U.S. News & World Report has recognized Truman as the No. 1 public university in the Midwest regional category.
-The Washington Monthly has included Truman in the top ten of its master’s university rankings in each of the past seven years.
-For more information regarding additional rankings and acknowledgements, visit truman.edu/about.
+Founded in 1867, Truman is known for its focus on student learning and outcomes and places an emphasis on high-impact experiences such as internships, research and study abroad opportunities.
+Truman has the highest overall graduation rate among the state’s public colleges and universities.
+For more than two decades, Truman has been recognized as the No. 1 public university in the Midwest regional category by U.S. News & World Report, and Washington Monthly consistently ranks Truman as one of the best master’s universities in the nation.
+For more information regarding additional rankings and acknowledgments, visit truman.edu/about.

 Located in northeast Missouri, Kirksville is a cultural and economic hub in the region.
-In addition to Truman, it is home to A.T.
-Still University, the world’s first osteopathic medical school, as well as a dental school and a community college.
-The Kirksville School District is among the best in the state, and the community takes pride in several annual events including the Red Barn Arts and Crafts Festival, the Scottish Highland Games and the Red, White and Blue Festival, among many more.
-Just a few minutes outside of town is beautiful Thousand Hills State Park, with hiking and biking opportunities surrounding the 700-acre Forest Lake.
-Due to its location, Kirksville offers easy access by car to Kansas City, St. Louis, Chicago and Des Moines.
-Daily flights from Kirksville regional airport to St. Louis allow for quick access to one of the Midwest’s major metropolitan areas.
-Find more information about Kirksville at kirksvillechamber.com.
+In addition to being the home of Truman, Kirksville is the birthplace of osteopathic medicine and features a medical school, dental school and community college, and the Kirksville School District is consistently recognized for academic excellence.
+The community takes pride in several annual events including the Round Barn Blues Festival and the FLATS Trail Half-Marathon.
+The charming downtown area features an arts center, as well as several local shops and restaurants.
+It is also the site of numerous community events including the Red, White and Blue Festival in the summer and the Red Barn Arts and Craft Festival each fall.
+Just a few minutes outside of town is beautiful Thousand Hills State Park with hiking and biking opportunities surrounding the 700-acre Forest Lake.
+Kirksville offers easy access by car to Kansas City, St. Louis, Chicago and Des Moines.
+Daily flights from Kirksville Regional Airport to St. Louis provide quick access to one of the Midwest’s major metropolitan areas.
+More information about Kirksville can be found at visitkirksville.com.

 Completed applications must include a letter of application that clearly addresses the qualifications and evaluative criteria listed above; statement of scholarly activity interests; statement of teaching philosophy that includes the candidate’s commitment to inclusive excellence, the liberal arts and sciences, and student development; current curriculum vitae; three letters of recommendation; and official or unofficial undergraduate and graduate college transcripts.
 Questions about this position may be directed to Dr. Kathryn Brammall, Professor of History and Chair, Department of History, email@example.com.